 Award, presentation and publication

-1) Recipient will provide AAN with Name, year of Medical Student Summer Research Scholarship award receipt, academic institution, publications, presentations and/or awards related to summer research project, presentations relating to summer research project.
+- Recipient will provide the AAN with name, year of Medical Student Research Scholarship award received, academic institution, publications, presentations and/or awards related to the research project, presentations relating to the research project.

 - Scholarship winners are encouraged to submit their abstract to the AAN for the Annual Meeting Scientific Program.
 The AAN’s acceptance of the abstract is not guaranteed.